dakrone/eisago/README.md

 ```

 Then make sure you have a "clojure-1.4.0.json.gz" file (or a file for
-whatever project you'd like to import, if you don't have one, use
+whatever project you'd like to import), if you don't have one, use
 [lein-clojuredocs](https://github.com/dakrone/lein-clojuredocs) or
 [cadastre](https://github.com/dakrone/cadastre) to generate one.